 “Are you suggesting my crusade against the heathen has angered God himself?

-Haddo silently added heathen and blasphemer to the list of sins of his guest.
-Instead of speaking to that, though, he replied, “So now you know why I requested your presence.”
+Haddo silently added heathen and blasphemer to the list of his guest’s sins.
+Instead he replied, “So now you know why I requested your presence.”

-McPherson broke from the case she had been observing and smoothly moved into one of the two leather chairs that faced Haddo’s desk, draping arms from it.
+McPherson broke from the case it had been observing and smoothly moved into one of the two leather chairs that faced Haddo’s desk, draping arms from it.
 “Haddo, why would I help you?”

 “Presumably, for money.”